-A corporation may not claim a refund of the EZ-EIC.
+Certain qualified corporations may claim a refund of the EZ-EIC (see Schedule E, Part 2).

-Schedule B - Part I - Employment information required to determine eligibility for EZ-EIC
+Schedule B - Part 1 - Employment information required to determine eligibility for EZ-EIC

-Complete Part ${\rm I}$ to determine if you are eligible for the credit.
-If you are eligible, complete Part ${\rm II}$.
+Complete Part 1 to determine if you are eligible for the credit.
+If you are eligible, complete Part 2.

-All references to current tax year mean the tax year covered by this claim.
+All references to current tax year mean the tax year covered by this claim